greco-project/pvcompare/README.rst

    pip install -e .

 - For the optimization you need to install a solver.
-Your can download the open source `cbc-solver <https://projects.coin-or.org/Cbc>`_ from https://ampl.com/dl/open/cbc/ .
+You can download the open source `cbc-solver <https://projects.coin-or.org/Cbc>`_ from https://ampl.com/dl/open/cbc/ .
 Please follow the installation `steps <https://oemof-solph.readthedocs.io/en/latest/readme.html#installing-a-solver>`_ in the oemof installation instructions.
 You also find information about other solvers there.

 Examples and basic usage
 ========================